ConnerArdman/Code-Quality-Guide/README.md

 ## Naming Conventions

   <a name="naming--descriptive"></a><a name="4.1"></a>
-  - [4.1](#naming--descriptive) Avoid single letter names unless an index in a loop.
+  - [4.1](#naming--descriptive) Avoid single letter names unless it is for an index in a loop.
 Be descriptive with your naming.
 Optimally, a reader should understand what your functions and variables do without even reading your comments or the details of your code!

     ```javascript
     // bad